mxgmn/WaveFunctionCollapse/README.md

   <a href="http://i.imgur.com/X3aNDUv.gifv">GIFV</a>
 </p>

 [ConvChain](https://github.com/mxgmn/ConvChain) algorithm satisfies the strong version of the condition (C2): the limit distribution of NxN patterns in the outputs it is producing is exactly the same as the distributions of patterns in the input.
-However, ConvChain doesn't satisfy (C1): it often produces noticable artefacts.
+However, ConvChain doesn't satisfy (C1): it often produces noticeable artefacts.
 It makes sense to run ConvChain first to get a well-sampled configuration and then run WFC to correct local artefacts.
 This is similar to a common strategy in optimization: first run a Monte-Carlo method to find a point close to a global optimum and then run a gradient descent from that point for greater accuracy.

 P. F. Harrison's [texture synthesis](https://github.com/mxgmn/SynTex) algorithm is significantly faster than WFC, but it has trouble with long correlations (for example, it's difficult for this algorithm to synthesize brick wall textures with correctly aligned bricks).
 But this is exactly where WFC shines, and Harrison's algorithm supports constraints.
 It makes sense first to generate a perfect brick wall blueprint with WFC and then run a constrained texture synthesis algorithm on that blueprint.